Midnordic/music-master/content/docs/queues/index.en.md

 {{< figure src="queue_order.jpg" caption="Fig. 3 - Queued tracks." class="docs-img" >}}

-## Adding a Track to the Beginning of the Queue
+## Adding a track to the beginning of the queue

 To add a track to the **front** of the queue, click the **lightning / more options icon** and select **“Queue → Add to Front.”**
 The selected track will move to the top of the queue, pushing others down by one position.

 {{< figure src="queue_front.jpg" caption="Fig. 4 - Adding a track to the front of the queue." class="docs-img" >}}

-## Skipping to the Next / Previous Track in the Queue
+## Skipping to the next / previous track in the queue

 You can manually move to the next or previous track in the queue.
 Use the queue control buttons located in the **Now Playing** panel.